Doctoral Program in Physics

 The doctoral program covers a wide range of research areas in physics ranging from basic and theoretical research into modern physics, interdisciplinary research in biological and biomedical physics, to applied and directed nuclear research.

-The doctoral program in physics is organized around six broad research approaches and involves studies at the doctoral level in the subject of physics or biological physics:
+The doctoral program in physics is organized around six broad research approaches and involves studies at the doctoral level in the subject of biological physics or physics with six spezializations:

 - Atomic, Subatomic, and Astrophysics